tjheffner/vue-pa11y/README.md

 }
 ```

-If your site has a sitemap, you can also pass that in as an option in the package.json command, `pa11y-ci --sitemap http://example.com/sitemap.xml -j > pa11y-report.json` and the urls in your sitemap will be checked, in addition to any links inside `.pa11yci`'s urls array.
+If your site has a sitemap, that can be passed in as an option in the package.json `report` command, e.g. `pa11y-ci --sitemap http://example.com/sitemap.xml -j > pa11y-report.json`.
+This will check the urls in your sitemap, __in addition to__ any links defined inside the `.pa11yci` urls array noted above.

+## How to use

+Fill out an array of URLs and any configuration options you need, run `npm run report` to generate the .json file used by the dashboard.
+`npm run dev` to see it locally, or `npm run build` for the entire thing.
+A dashboard breakdown of the overall data, as well as a more comprehensive breakdown for each issue per site is generated.
+Happy testing!